danielmec/PPS-24-Risk/README.md

 ## Notes

-- Ensure the server is started **before** launching the clients for online mode.
-- For local mode, you can start only the client.
 - The project is compatible with Mac, Linux, and Windows (requires JavaFX/ScalaFX to be properly configured on the system).

 ---